MercEzz/quii-go/notes.md

 - Mutex allows us to add locks to our data.
 Which help us avoid conflict in mutation of same variable.

 - WaitGroup is a means of waiting for goroutines to finish jobs.

+### go vet

+- use go vet to check your build scripts.
+It alerts you with any subtle bugs in the code.

+## context

+- The context package provides functions to derive new Context values from existing ones.
+These values form a tree: when a Context is canceled, all Contexts derived from it are also canceled.